Topic Number 505 - Interest Expense

 Types of interest deductible elsewhere on the return include:

 - Student loan interest as an adjustment to income on Form 1040.pdf, U.S. Individual Income Tax Return.
-For more information, refer to Topic No. 456, Publication 970, Tax Benefits for Education and Can I Claim a Deduction for Student Loan Interest?
+For more information, refer to Topic No. 456, Publication 970.pdf, Tax Benefits for Education and Can I Claim a Deduction for Student Loan Interest?

 - Non-farm business interest.
 See Publication 334, Tax Guide for Small Business and Publication 535, Business Expenses